computationalcognitivescience/socialpsychtutorial/sections/selecting_comparison.md

 We take two approaches to analyze differences in model behavior.
 First, we explore model behavior by hand.
 Second, we explore it by large scale simulation.

-# Comparing model behaviour by hand
+# Comparing model behavior by hand
 If you were already comparing the three models on the previous page, you may have noticed differences in behavior.
 If not, you can use the following code box to try different groups and see what selection of invitees each